gh640/mcp-servers/command-mcp/README.md

 - `arguments`: List of arguments that will be passed to the command.
 - `stdin`: Optional standard input string that will be piped to the command.

 The tool returns:

+- `exit_code`: Process exit status.
+- `stdout`: Captured standard output.
+- `stderr`: Captured standard error.

+### Help tool

+The MCP server additionally exposes a `<command>-help` tool.
+Invoking it executes the command passed via `--command-help` and returns the captured output and exit status.
+Use this tool to quickly surface usage information inside MCP clients.

+The tool returns: